• Skip to content

 Employee pay should be determined by where a job candidate falls within a predetermined salary range.

-Whereas an employee who has lots of experience should be hired closer to mid-range.
+On the other hand, an employee who has lots of experience should be hired closer to mid-range.

-A mistake many organizations make is hiring someone at the top of a pay-range and knocking out any chance of pay growth.
+A mistake many organizations make is hiring someone at the top of a pay range and knocking out any chance of pay growth.

 The next mistake is increasing their salary and paying them more than the position is worth.
-Over paying employees can cost the ministry tens of thousands of dollars during an employee’s tenure.
+Overpaying employees can cost the ministry tens of thousands of dollars during an employee’s tenure.

-Take the time to create a pay-range and use it to negotiate the new hire’s salary and be a good steward of church resources.
+Take the time to create a pay range and use it to negotiate the new hire’s salary and be a good steward of church resources.

 3. Communicate Entire Benefit Package